Technology

 Guide to Getting Started with Nearshore Software Development

 What is nearshoring?
-How does it compare to offshoring and onshoring, and what are the key advantages for businesses nearshoring software development?
+How does it compare to offshoring and onshoring, and what are the critical advantages for businesses nearshoring software development?

-Unless your business has the resources of Amazon, it’s hard to keep up with emerging technologies.
+Unless your business has Amazon’s resources, it’s hard to keep up with emerging technologies.

-Expanding your tech talent pool, especially software developers, is not the easiest task, especially if your business needs the same expertise as the Amazon equivalent in your industry!
-This is where outsourcing is playing a key role, and nearshore software development services come in handy.
+Expanding your tech talent pool, especially software developers, is not the most straightforward task, especially if your business needs the same expertise as the Amazon equivalent in your industry!
+This is where outsourcing is playing a pivotal role, and nearshore software development services come in handy.

 So what is nearshoring, and is it the same as onshoring or offshoring?
 Let’s find out.